Add or remove a tenant from a database

 What happens when listing a person on a residential tenancy database?

-Lessors/agents must advise tenants in writing if they propose to list them on a tenancy database.
-Lessors must also give tenants:
+Lessors. agents or database operators must advise tenants in writing if they propose to list them on a tenancy database.
+Before listing tenants on a database, lessors, agents or database operators must also give tenants:

 - details of the proposed listing, or take reasonable steps to try to advise the tenants.
 Lessors can do this by sending a letter to the tenants’ new address (if known) or to the address of the rented premises (in case any mail is being redirected); and